MikeSchulze/gdUnit4-action/README.md

 ### Note on Versioning:
 A GdUnit4 **version** should be specified as a string, such as `v4.2.1`.
 To run on the latest release, use `latest`, and for the latest unreleased version, use `master`.
+To keep the version installed in your project, use `installed`.

 ---